rxcle/rxindi-support/v2/help.md

 If the collection has no items or the number is equal to or less than `0` then the row on which the statement is defined is removed.
 The statement must always be the first statement in the first cell of a table row and a table row can contain only one `ROWREPEAT` statement.
 It is valid to have multiple rows in the same table with `ROWREPEAT` statements though.

-The behavior of `ROWREPEAT` in terms of how the path result is interpreted, as well as the set of special attributes (e.g. `@rxc-index`) that are available is identical to that of `LOOP`.
+The behavior of `ROWREPEAT` in terms of how the path result is interpreted, as well as the set of System Variables (e.g. `$x:index`) that are available is identical to that of `LOOP`.
 Please refer to its documentation section on this.

 ---
 # Data Source Reference